claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - To host an S3 static website on a custom domain using Route 53, the bucket name should be the same as your domain or subdomain Ex. for subdomain `portal.tutorialsdojo.com`, the name of the bucket must be `portal.tutorialsdojo.com`

 ### MFA Delete
+feature in Amazon S3 specifically designed to prevent accidental or unauthorized deletion of data
 - MFA required to
     - permanently delete an object version
     - suspend versioning on the bucket